HL7/davinci-epdx/input/pagecontent/provider-access-api.md

 ### Attribution List

 The Payer **SHALL** be responsible for managing and maintaining the attribution list that assigns Members to Providers.
 The payer **SHALL** take account of members that have chosen to opt out of sharing data with providers.
 Those opted-out members **SHALL** be omitted from the Provider Attribution list.
 The Payer **MAY** choose to maintain a separate Group resource for a Provider that identities the Opted-out Members that would otherwise have been Attributed to the Provider.
 If a Payer maintains an Opted-out Group resource it is the Payers responsibility to ensure that a Provider is unable to download data about those opted-out members using a bulk export operation.
 The Da Vinci Attribution (ATR)IG provides transactions to manage the Group resource through Add, change and delete member actions.

 The [PDexProviderGroup](StructureDefinition-pdex-provider-group.html) profile **SHALL** be used to record the members attributed to a Provider, Provider Group or Organization.
 PDexProviderGroup is based on the [ATRGroup](http://hl7.org/fhir/us/davinci-atr/STU2/StructureDefinition-atr-group.html) Profile from the[Da Vinci Member Attribution (ATR) 2.0.0 IG](http://hl7.org/fhir/us/davinci-atr/STU2/).

 The profile adds an extension at the root level.
 This is used to, optionally, record the number of potentially attributed members that instead used their right to opt-out of sharing data with providers.
 By recording this quantity it **MAY** help providers reconcile their attribution lists with those managed by the Payer, The extension is:

 - MembersOptedOut

 The [PDexProviderGroup](StructureDefinition-pdex-provider-group.html) Profile adds three extensions to the member element.
 These are used to track the data retrieved for a member by the provider.
-This enables sophissticated providers to fine tune their requests for data.
+This enables sophisticated providers to fine tune their requests for data.
 For example, Retrieving the group resource a Provider could create a Provider Access data request that repeated the parameters supplied to [lastResources](StructureDefinition-base-ext-last-types.html) and [lastFilters](StructureDefinition-base-ext-last-typefilter.html) and compile a list of Patients with the same [lastTransmitted](StructureDefinition-base-ext-last-transmission.html) date.
 The Provider Access API is flexible enough that a Provider could submit a request for the data for a single Patient, repeating the previously used parameters.
 A Provider could also compile a request that omitted resources that were previously asked for, avoiding data duplication.
 Providing these member-level extensions is meant as an aid to Providers and Payers to enable granular data sharing.
 Providers, or Payers wishing to take advantage of these elements **SHOULD** consider implementing their own independent data tracking capabilities to understand what data has been provided to a Provider for specific members.

 The member-level extensions are primarily intended for instances where a Provider does not want to download *ALL information for ALL attributed members.*

 The member-level extensions are: